finos/greenkey-intercom-sdk/README.md

 `npm install` or `yarn `

-After that, the `greenkey-voice-sdk` should be added to your project's `node_modules/` folder.
+After that, the `greenkey-intercom-sdk` should be added to your project's `node_modules/` folder.

 Before the SDK will work,
 you will need to point it toward a URL endpoint